Thank you for your response

 In the case where the quorum for a board meeting is not present, the directors may only take two courses of action:

 Where the number of interested directors ,i.e. directors who have invested in the company, exceeds or is equal to 2/3rd of the board of directors, the number of not interested directors present at the meeting has to be at least 2 for the quorum.

-– In the case where the adjourned date is a national holiday, then the board meeting will be held at the same place and time on the following day.
+The meeting will be adjourned to the same time and place as the original meeting on the same day the following week.
+In the case where the adjourned date is a national holiday, then the board meeting will be held at the same place and time on the following day.